National debt of Japan

-US Dollars (1.29 quadrillion yen), or 263% of GDP, and is the highest of any developed nation.
-43.3% of this debt is held by the Bank of Japan.
+The national debt of Japan is the total quantity of money borrowed by the Government of Japan through the issuance of government bonds by the Ministry of Finance and other government agencies.

+At the end of March 2025, the general gross debt of the Japanese Government was 1,324 trillion yen, or 234.9% of the country's gross domestic product, and is one of the highest among developed nations.
+At the end of December 2024, of the total government debt balance of 1,212 trillion yen, 88.1 per cent was held domestically.
+The largest holders were the Bank of Japan (46.3 per cent), domestic insurance companies (15.6 per cent), domestic banks (14.5 per cent).

-Japan's asset price bubble collapse in 1991 led to a prolonged period of economic stagnation described as the "lost decade", with GDP falling significantly in real terms through the 1990s.
+Japan's asset price bubble collapse in 1991 led to a prolonged period of economic stagnation described as the 'Lost Decades', with GDP falling significantly in real terms through the 1990s.
 In response, the Bank of Japan set out in the early 2000s to encourage economic growth through the non-traditional policy of quantitative easing.
-By 2013, Japanese public debt exceeded one quadrillion yen (US$10.46 trillion), which was about twice the country's annual gross domestic product at that time, and already the largest debt ratio of any nation.
+By 2013, Japanese public debt exceeded one quadrillion yen (approximately US$10.46 trillion at the time), which was about twice the country's annual gross domestic product at that time, and already the largest debt ratio of any nation.

-The public debt of Japan has continued to rise in response to a number of challenges, including but not limited to the Great Recession in 2008, the Tōhoku earthquake and tsunami and Fukushima nuclear disaster in 2011, and the COVID-19 pandemic in between January 2020 and October 2021, (which also held ramifications for Tokyo's hosting of the 2020 Summer Olympics).
-In August 2011, Moody's rating cut Japan's long-term sovereign debt rating by one notch to Aa3 from Aa2 in line with the size of the country's deficit and borrowing level.
-The large budget deficits and government debt since the 2008-09 global recession and the Tohoku earthquake and tsunami in March 2011 contributed to the ratings downgrade.
-In 2012, the Organisation for Economic Co-operation and Development (OECD) Yearbook editorial stated that Japan's "debt rose above 200% of GDP partly as a consequence of the tragic earthquake and the related reconstruction efforts."
-Former Prime Minister Naoto Kan called the situation "urgent" due to the ballooning debt.